back to the MAIN INDEX

 It is kept locked by a porter guard.

-old houses in via di Sant'Ambrogio: the street
+old houses in via di Sant'Ambrogio: as of 1825,

-They could not own any property; the houses where they lived belonged to non-Jews, who rented them to members of the community at prices kept under control by means of a law named Ius Gazzagà.
-As a custom, the rental contract was inherited by the lodger's heirs, so that most houses were occupied by the same families for many generations.
+Jews were not allowed to own any property; the houses where they lived belonged to non-Jews, who rented them to members of the community at prices kept under control by means of a law issued under pope Pius IV (1561), called Ius Gazzagà (from Latin ius, "law", and the Hebrew word חֲזָקָה chazakah, "possession", corrupted according to the Roman pronunciation).
+By effect of this law, once the rent had been agreed, it remained forever fixed, and the lease contract was bequeathed to the first tenant's descendants, so many houses were occupied by the same families, generation after generation, at prices that, in time, turned extremely cheap.

 via della Reginella, where the sixth gate of the Ghetto was fitted

-Among the jobs that most members of the community lived upon was the rag-seller, who bought and sold rags going around with a cart with the typical cry aèo!, and the carpenter (the Jewish cabinet-makers, whose skills were renowned, were hired also by noble families).
+Particular laws, that often changed when a new pope was elected, restricted the number of activities that the Jews were officially allowed to practice.
+Among the jobs that most members of the community lived upon was the rag-seller, who bought and sold rags going around with a cart with the typical cry aèo!; in Jewish-Roman dialect they were known as peromanti ("Rome-roamers").
+Jewish women were particularly skilled in sewing, so that mending clothes was another common activity.
+And among typical jobs was also the carpenter: the Jewish cabinet-makers, whose skills were renowned, were hired also by aristocratic families.

 the Carmel Temple, where the 'compulsory preaches' were held;